andersle/chemometrics/exercises/README.md

 ## Exercises

-The exercises are organized into numbered folders (e.g., `exercise-000`, `exercise-001`, etc.).
-Each folder typically contains:

-* **Exercise notebook:** A Jupyter notebook with instructions, code cells for you to complete, and questions to answer.
-* **Solution notebook:** A corresponding Jupyter notebook with the solutions to the exercises.
-* **Data files, figures and illustrations (if applicable):** Any data files required for the exercises and figures/illutrations used in the notebooks.
+Here's a brief overview of the exercises:

-* exercise-000: This contains two Jupyter notebooks which you can use to familiarize yourself with Jupyter and to brush up on Python skills.
+* **exercise-000**: Contains two Jupyter notebooks to help you familiarize yourself with Jupyter and brush up on your Python skills.